-While you have some control over temperatures setting, you have no control over large temperature swings - as the compressor stops and starts - or poor temperature uniformity.
+You do have some control over temperature setting, but you have no control over large temperature swings – as the compressor stops and starts – or poor temperature uniformity.

 To put the spotlight on a fridge's fundamental function – keeping food fresh – our testing method and rating scale's main focus is on temperature performance.

-To make the smallest greenhouse emission’s impact over time, the most important aspect is the fridge’s energy efficiency rather than the type of refrigerant/blowing gas used.
+To keep greenhouse emissions to a minimum, the most important aspect is the fridge's energy efficiency rather than the type of refrigerant/blowing gas used.
 But if you want to check which refrigerant your fridge uses, all models have this information on the fridge specification plate in the cabinet.

 You may have come across some brands that promote their fridge as having plastic surfaces or door seals that are "anti-bacterial", which is claimed to inhibit the growth of bacteria on treated surfaces for the life of the fridge.
 These surfaces contain Microban, an antibacterial pesticide with the active ingredient triclosan, registered by the US EPA to inhibit bacterial growth in plastic.
 But it doesn't protect you from food-borne illness (just the plastic), and neither is it a substitute for good hygiene practices – you still have to clean your fridge.

 If you're upgrading to a sleek new model, what do you do with your old fridge?
 It might be tempting to keep it in the garage to store cold drinks, but it could be costing you an extra $130 a year to run – and producing an extra tonne of greenhouse gas emissions per year.
 If your old fridge is over 15 years old, it may also contain ozone-depleting refrigerant (CFCs), which can leak out.